hakeem0114/CUF_server/README.md

 # CUF_server (Will update readme later)

 ## REST API For Student Enrollmemt Information on Ontario Universities
-Used cheerio axios to webscrape & create my own json data.
+Used cheerio & axios to scrape references for data in order to create an API for my UI

-Currently refactoring retrieved data into a nicely formatted json database to store on Firebase so I do not have to re-scrape & refactor again.

-References:
-Macleans..
-sd
+## References

+## How to access
+Run a get request to the server being hosted on Render: